msmbuilder/msmexplorer/README.md

 Online documentation is available [here](http://msmbuilder.org/msmexplorer/).
 It includes IPython notebooks, detailed API documentation, and other useful info.

 There are docs for the development version [here](http://msmbuilder.org/msmexplorer/development).
-These should more or less correspond with the github master branch, but they're not built automatically and thus may fall out of sync at times.
+These should correspond with the github master branch.

 Examples
 --------